About the symposium 2014

-The host of The Ny-Ålesund Symposium 2013 is Mr. Espen Barth Eide, Minister of Foreign Affairs of Norway.
+The host of The Ny-Ålesund Symposium 2014 is Ms. Tine Sundtoft, Minister of Climate and the Environment.

 - About the symposium 2014